-The Soul Seen™ is a retrospective of features that appeared on ISPYSOUL during its acclaimed initial run.
-These features provide a snapshot in time of key moments in the careers, from fledgling to legendary, of several creative and talented artists.
+The Soul Seen™ is a retrospective of past features that provide a snapshot in time in the careers, from fledgling to legendary, of these very talented artists.
 The projects featured are older now, but no less significant.
 The insights and perspectives they shared, speak to their success and as you will find, still resonate today.

 From the original ISPYSOUL feature segment, WATCH CLOSELY 2003